TheThingsNetwork/docs/_content/devices/rak811-lora-module-breakout-board/device-firmware-setup.md

 ![Figure 2: USB-UART](images/usbtouart.jpg)

 * Choose the correct port number in the COM Port field.
 You can check this in the Device Manager.
+You can also check this [document](https://doc.rakwireless.com/rak811-lora---breakout-module/interfacing-with-rak811-lora-breakout-module) on how to properly interface your RAK811 Breakout Board with your Computer.

 ![Figure 3: Device Manager](images/devicemanager.jpg)

 * Open the “**STM32CubeProgrammer**” tool.

-*  Select UART type; go to COM Port and look for your RAK811 WisDuo LoRa Module COM Port (ex.
+*  Select UART type; go to COM Port and look for your RAK811 LoRa® Breakout Module COM Port (ex.
 COM5).

 *  Configure the Baud Rate and Parity.

 ![Figure 4: SMT32Cubeprogrammer](images/smt.png)

 * Then, press the “**Connect**” button at the top right corner.
->**Note:** If there are some errors in the Log box or it can't connect, just close SMT32Cubeprogrammer, and reinsert the RAK811 WisDuo LoRa Module again and reopen the SMT32Cubeprogrammer and connect.
+>**Note:** If there are some errors in the Log box or it can't connect, just close SMT32Cubeprogrammer, and reinsert the RAK811 LoRa® Breakout Module again and reopen the SMT32Cubeprogrammer and connect.

-Now, let’s start burning the bootloader into the RAK811 WisDuo LoRa Module.
+Now, let’s start burning the bootloader into the RAK811 LoRa® Breakout Module.

-* First, **ERASE** all data on the RAK811 WisDuo LoRa Module referred from the following picture below:
+* First, **ERASE** all data on the RAK811 LoRa® Breakout Module referred from the following picture below:

 ![Figure 5: Erase Data](images/erasedata.jpg)